 Confirm that your solar installer is properly licensed.
 This helps ensure that the work is done properly using the most up-to-date installation methods.
 In Iowa, anyone making at least $2,000 annually from non-DIY solar or electrical work is a contractor and must pursue licensure from the Division of Labor.
 To install solar PV systems, a company will need an electrical contractor or journeyman license.

 Quality solar installations should have comprehensive workmanship and performance warranties.
 The workmanship warranty covers any installation problems such as cracks in the panels, poor wiring, or poor alignment.
-The performance warranty ensures a specific energy output level.
+The performance warranty promises a specific energy output level.
 Strong warranties indicate that a solar installer has faith in its installations.

 Incentive Type: Property Tax Incentive